TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/EditLinks.rst

 Additional options for editing records
 ======================================

-When creating the link via php it is possible to add more options.
+When creating the link via PHP it is possible to add more options.

 You can specify as many tables and uids you like and you will get them all in one single form!